cloudflare/cloudflare-docs/content/registrar/faq.md

 {{<faq-item>}}
-{{<faq-question level=3 text="Will the domain be deleted immediately from the customer's account?" >}}
+{{<faq-question level=3 text="Will the domain be deleted immediately from my account?" >}}

 {{<faq-answer>}}

 If the domain is within 5 days of the initial registration, the domain will be immediately released by the registry and made available for re-registration.
-In this scenario the domain will be immediately removed from the registrar section of the user's account.
-The user may need to refresh the page to force an update of the data.
+In this scenario the domain will be immediately removed from the registrar section of the account.
+You may need to refresh the page to force an update of the data.

-If the domain is more than 5 days old, it will enter the redemption period and will remain in the customer's account until the redemption period expires and the registry releases the domain.
+If the domain is more than 5 days old, it will enter the redemption period and will remain in account until the redemption period expires and the registry releases the domain.

 {{</faq-answer>}}
 {{</faq-item>}}